 Hopefully, you’ve made some sacrifices or increased your income (or both!) to pay off your debt really quickly.

 Speaking of debt, I am in your debt.
 You got through one massive guide!
 I went over a ton of information and you are KILLING it.
-I’m grateful for spending so much time with me and I truly am excited where this work is going to lead you.
+I’m grateful that you spent so much time with me and I truly am excited where this work is going to lead you.

 Now go out there and destroy your unnecessary debt!